Excessive dynamic airway collapse

 It is marked by excessive bulging of the posterior membrane into the airway lumen during exhalation.

-Can co-exist patient with chronic obstructive pulmonary disease 1.
+Can co-exist in a patient with chronic obstructive pulmonary disease 1.

-Some classification on terms severity with some proposing a collapse of >90% during expiration on dynamic imaging being considered as severe 4.
+Some classify in terms of severity where a collapse of >90% during expiration on dynamic imaging is considered as severe 4.

 Typically exaggerated bulging of the posterior wall within the airway lumen during exhalation with an excessive flattening in AP diameter.